Chadha-Bhavya/Chadha-Bhavya/README.md

 💻 Future Software engineer

-📚 Currently practicing Data Structures and Algorithms
+📚 Currently surviving

-🥾 I love going for hikes and travelling(I have been to 15+ countries) in general
+🥾 I love going for hikes and travelling(I have been to 20+ countries) in general

 😄 Pronouns: he/him/his